tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 The model is now successfully trained with the new data!

 ## Model evaluation
-Before we can evaluate the model, we have to make sure that the the weights in the model will not get updated any further during the evaluation process i.e. we have to freeze the model layers.
-Its also essential for further optimization using TensorRT for Jetson Xavier.
-In order to freeze the model, open a terminal/ command prompt and navigate to `tensorflow_training` folder in the repository and run the following
+Before you can evaluate the model, you have to make sure that the the weights in the model will not get updated any further during the evaluation process i.e. you have to freeze the model layers.
+It is also essential for further optimization using TensorRT for Jetson Xavier.
+In order to freeze the model, open a terminal/ command prompt and navigate to the `tensorflow_training` folder in the repository and run the following command.

 ```
 $ conda activate tf1_12_gpu